ezraroi/Human-AI-Collab/output/manuscript_sections.md

 **Markers:** racing cognition, sleep disruption, urgency, dysregulation, loss of grounding.
 **Prevention:** conservative pacing, avoid late-night escalation, explicit stop rules.
 **Correction:** immediate cessation + Touch Grass Protocol; seek human support; resume only after stability returns.

 ---

+## [MANUSCRIPT SECTION] 5.
+When to Journal

+Not every conversation needs a Journal entry.
+The system doesn't require constant inscription.
+The question is simple:
+Did something crystallize?
+Did verification loops converge on something worth carrying forward?
+If yes → Journal.
+If no → conversation history may be enough.
+### When Journaling Is Required
+Identity Stakes work:
+- Material that touches who you are, not just what you know
+- Questions about direction, values, self-understanding
+- Insights that would change how you see yourself

+Durable accumulation needed:
+- You'll want to return to this
+- It connects to a longer arc of development
+- Losing it would mean re-processing the same ground later

+Something actually shifted:
+- There was a felt-shift during the work
+- You articulated something you couldn't articulate before
+- The conversation changed something, not just clarified it

+### When Journaling Is Optional
+Proximity Passes:
+- You got closer to something without arriving
+- Increased contact, reduced distance, but no discrete insight
+- Useful work, but nothing crystallized yet

+Light processing:
+- Information gathering, not transformation
+- Problem-solving that doesn't touch identity
+- Tasks where the output IS the deliverable

+Exploration without resolution:
+- You're circling something, not landing
+- The conversation was generative but diffuse
+- You'll return to this — now isn't the moment to fix it

+For these, the conversation history itself can serve as weak substrate for re-entry.
+Less durable than a Journal entry, but sufficient for non-identity work.
+### The Decision Gate
+Ask yourself:
+1. Did something crystallize?
+(Not "did I learn something" — did something settle?)
+2. Does this carry Identity Stakes?
+(Would losing it cost me developmentally?)
+3. Will I need to return?
+(Is this part of a longer arc?)

+If any answer is clearly yes → make an entry.
+If all are no or unclear → let it rest.
+You can always return later if it turns out to matter.
+### The Risk of Over-Journaling
+Forcing inscription when nothing has crystallized produces pseudo-entries:
+- Writing to "capture" what you don't yet own
+- Entries that feel obligatory, not alive
+- Accumulating volume without depth

+This corrupts the substrate.
+Better to have fewer entries that are real than many that are hollow.
+### The Risk of Under-Journaling
+Skipping inscription when something DID crystallize:
+- Insight fades within days
+- You rediscover the same realization months later
+- No accumulation, no pattern recognition
+- Episodic cycling rather than developmental trajectory

+The cost isn't immediate.
+It's cumulative.
+You don't notice what you lost — you just keep re-processing the same ground.
+### Practical Heuristic
+If you're unsure, ask: "If I don't write this now, will I have to work through it again?"
+If yes — write.
+If no — let it go.

+---